digitalmacgyver/vedit/README.rst

 ========================= ======== =============== ====
 Argument                  Required Default         Description
 ========================= ======== =============== ====
-video                     Yes      -               A Video object to extract this Clip from start                     No       0               The time in seconds from the start of the Video this Clip should begin at end                       No       End of Video    The time in seconds from the start of the Video this Clip should end at. **NOTE:** The end time is the absolute end time in the source Video, not relative to the start time of this Clip. display                   No       None            If specified, a Display object that determines how this Clip should be rendered
+video                     Yes      None            A Video object to extract this Clip from start                     No       0               The time in seconds from the start of the Video this Clip should begin at end                       No       End of Video    The time in seconds from the start of the Video this Clip should end at. **NOTE:** The end time is the absolute end time in the source Video, not relative to the start time of this Clip. display                   No       None            If specified, a Display object that determines how this Clip should be rendered